Kaamkiya/Random.js/README.md

 # Random.js

 ## To include in your file
-To include these functions in you file, simply add this code to your `<head>` tag:
+To include these functions in your file, simply add this code to your `<head>` tag:
 ```html
 <script src="https://cdn.jsdelivr.net/gh/Kaamkiya/Random.js@master/Random.js"></script>
 ```